alpliar/alpliar/README.md

 ### Hi there 👋

-Hi there 👋, I am Alexandre an enthusiastic ✨ full stack developer ✨.
+I am Alexandre, an enthusiastic ✨ full stack developer ✨.
 I specialise in Web Development, JavaScript and Design.
 I love open source and i'm willing to engage in the community.

-## Job

-I'm currently looking for a frontend developer position in Lyon, France (or remote).
+**I'm currently looking for a frontend developer position in Lyon, France (or remote).**

+## Tech Stack

+* ➰	 Git | Github
+* 🌐 HTML | CSS | JavaScript
+* 🔄 React | Vue | Svelte
+* ☁️ SQL | GraphQL | MongoDB

 ## More about me